• Facebook

 A casserole of loaded corn casserole topped with bacon, red peppers and green onions.

-This easy corn casserole is loaded with corn, bacon, cheese, peppers and green onions.
+This easy corn casserole recipe is loaded with corn, bacon, cheese, peppers and green onions.
 It's a hearty and flavorful side dish that's perfect to go with a holiday meal!

 Course Side Dish